-- 20.4 The following documents are likely to be required: - for changes which alter the mix, tenure, type and size of dwellings on residential developments, a https://example.com/modation-schedule; - for changes which result in the development providing more than 31% affordable housing, a housing statement; - where the level of affordable housing or financial contributions fall below that required by Development Plan policies; an updated planning obligations statement and an 'open book' viability appraisal (also see paragraphs 1.27 and 1.28). - 20.5 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.
+- 20.4 The following documents are likely to be required: - for changes which alter the mix, tenure, type and size of dwellings on residential developments, a housing accommodation schedule; - for changes which result in the development providing more than 31% affordable housing, a housing statement; - where the level of affordable housing or financial contributions fall below that required by Development Plan policies; an updated planning obligations statement and an 'open book' viability appraisal (also see paragraphs 1.26 and 1.27). - 20.5 The above documents are defined at Annex B where other documents are also defined, which, dependent upon the site and the nature of the proposals, may also be requested.